-fees actually paid or contracted to be paid to an independent fees actually paid or contracted to be paid to an independent ineer or financial consultant preparing or updating the vements plan who is not an employee of the political jected interest charges and other finance costs may be etermining the amount of impact fees only if the impact fees the payment of principal and interest on bonds, notes, or ions issued by or on behalf of the political subdivision to apital improvements or facility expansions identified in the vements plan and are not used to reimburse bond funds expended state are not identified in the capital improvements plan.
+(b) Projected interest charges and other finance costs may be included in determining the amount of impact fees only if the impact fees are used for the payment of principal and interest on bonds, notes, or other obligations issued by or on behalf of the political subdivision to finance the capital improvements or facility expansions identified in the capital improvements plan and are not used to reimburse bond funds expended for facilities that are not identified in the capital improvements plan.

-Withstanding any other provision of this chapter, the Edwards ater District or a river authority that is authorized state law to charge fees that function as impact fees may use to pay a staff engineer who prepares or updates a capital plan under this chapter.
+(c) Notwithstanding any other provision of this chapter, the Edwards Underground Water District or a river authority that is authorized elsewhere by state law to charge fees that function as impact fees may use impact fees to pay a staff engineer who prepares or updates a capital improvements plan under this chapter.

-Unicipality may pledge an impact fee as security for the bet service on a bond, note, or other obligation issued to ital improvement or public facility expansion if:
+(d) A municipality may pledge an impact fee as security for the payment of debt service on a bond, note, or other obligation issued to finance a capital improvement or public facility expansion if:

-The improvement or expansion is identified in a capital plan; and at the time of the pledge, the governing body of the certifies in a written order, ordinance, or resolution that mpact fee will be used or expended for an improvement or identified in the plan.
+(1) the improvement or expansion is identified in a capital improvements plan; and ordinance, or resolution that none of the impact fee will be used or expended for an improvement or expansion not identified in the plan.